 As I previously wrote in my blog, you might have heard about selenium many times as an ingredient in antioxidant supplements, but you probably don’t know that this mineral has an enormous importance for the correct functioning of the thyroid gland as well.
 This mineral is incorporated into at least 25 selenoproteins involved in different processes such as protection against lipid peroxidation, thyroid hormone metabolism, T cell immunity as well as the modulation of the inflammatory response.

-In this post, I would like to continue the discussion on selenium and give you some ideas about how you can get enough of this nutrient from food and how your selenium current nutritional status can be assessed.
-For starters, the current recommended dietary intake of selenium in adults is about 55 and 75 grams per day (see table 1).
-More than 850 grams per day is instead considered toxic.
+In this post, I would like to give you some ideas about how you can get enough of this nutrient from food and how your current nutritional status can be assessed.
+For starters, the current recommended dietary intake in adults is about 55 and 75 micrograms per day (see table 1).
+More than 850 micrograms per day are instead considered toxic.

 In its organic form, selenium is present in food as selenomethionine, whereas selenite is selenium’s inorganic form which is not naturally present in the diet and is metabolized differently.
 Foods rich in selenium include Brazil nuts (25 mcg/nut on average), eggs (13.9 mcg/egg), oysters (63.7 mcg/100 g), tuna (80.4 mcg/100 g), salmon (41.4 mcg/100 g), shrimps (39.6 mcg/100 g), whole-wheat bread (70.7 mcg/100 g), sunflower seeds (53 mcg/100 g), oats (34 mcg/100 g) and whole-grain rye (35.3 mcg/100 g).
 Finally, most kinds of meat (pork, beef, lamb, turkey, chicken) and mushrooms contain selenium as well.